 Vertical or horizontal cracks on the front teeth cause a lot of inconvenience.
 These defects fall into the smile zone, and if the patient abuses coffee, black tea, smoking, over time, these imperfections will darken, becoming even more noticeable.
 You cannot just put fillings on these teeth, they need to be restored.
 The doctor performs an examination, and if necessary, prescribes x-rays and a CT scan of the jaw to see if there is any damage under the crown or at the root.
 After the diagnosis, he determines the tactics for removal of the horizontal or vertical fracture of the tooth.

-If small cracks appeared on the teeth, it is a consequence of poor oral care.
+If small horizontal cracks appeared on the teeth, it is a consequence of poor oral care.
 The problem is easier to prevent than to treat later, so preventive measures are of paramount importance.
 There is no need to neglect the traditional rules of oral hygiene.
 You should brush your teeth with a good toothpaste at least twice a day.
 After eating, be sure to rinse your mouth with plain water or a special mouthwash.
 If food debris remains between the teeth, you should stop using wooden toothpicks in favor of dental floss.
 Toothpicks traumatize enamel and do not clean up the dirt effectively enough.
 Flossing does a much better job.
 A good dentist will teach you how to use it.

 You should also choose your toothbrush responsibly.
 Preference should be given to bristles with a medium degree of hardness.
 Do not be fond of whitening toothpastes, you can use such a composition not more than once a week.

 Vertical cracks – it is not only an aesthetic problem, but to detect them in an early stage of development, when the usual grinding and professional cleaning can help, is problematic.
 Therefore, the main preventive measure is regular visits to the dentist.
 You should come in for a routine check-up at least once a year, but it’s better to do it every six months.
 Choose a reliable clinic with the necessary diagnostic equipment.
-In 90% of cases, the dentist will see micro cracks formed in the enamel, but it is not uncommon to see cracks in the teeth only under a special lamp.
+In 90% of cases, the dentist will see micro cracks formed in the enamel, but it is not uncommon to see horizontal cracks in the teeth only under a special lamp.